jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Stymphalidies.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Glare (Su): >
-SpecialAbilities: Glare (Su) As a standard action, in any area of normal or brighter light, a stymphalidies can ruffle its metallic feathers in such a way as to blind all creatures nearby.
+    As a standard action, in any area of normal or brighter light, a stymphalidies can ruffle its metallic feathers in such a way as to blind all creatures nearby.
 Any creature within 30 feet must succeed at a DC 19 Fortitude save or be blinded for 1d6 minutes.
 A creature can defend against this effect in the same way it would a gaze attack.
 This is a sight-based effect.
 The save DC is Constitution-based.
+  Wing Razors (Ex): >
-Wing Razors (Ex) A stymphalidies's metallic feathers are razor-sharp.
+    A stymphalidies's metallic feathers are razor-sharp.
 In addition to being able to slash creatures with its wings as a melee attack, it may beat its wings, flinging two large, feathered shards at a single target.
 These wing razors deal 2d6 points of damage and cause bleed, with a range increment of 50 feet.
 A stymphalidies can use this attack a number of times per day equal to its Constitution modifier (5 times per day for most stymphalidies).
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: